mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 validator which counts at each epoch the number of PQUIC user reporting to have the plugin in its cache.
 When a sufficient number of users have it, the plugin validator adds this plugin to its Merkle Tree, which would allow PQUIC endpoints to inject it to their peers.
 Similar to the previous solution, injecting a set of plugins SHOULD be indistinguishable from any other set of plugins to an on-path attacker.

 ## System Security

-We expect the plugin to run within a sandboxed environment with access control and resource management defined by the host application running the plugin (the PQUIC implementation in our case), and traps mechanism.
-Regarding access control to system resource, the application using QUIC MUST define policies for plugins to whitelist access to the system resources such as a file descriptor or a directory.
-Those access policies SHOULD be modifiable by a special hook which authorization only to the application developer deploying PQUIC.
+We expect the plugin to run within a sandboxed environment with access control and resource management defined by the QUIC implementation running the plugin, and traps mechanism.
+The application using QUIC MUST define whitelist policies for plugins to access the system resources such as a file descriptor or a directory.
+Only the application is able to modify its policies.

-The user of the application can also set policies, and the resulting access authorization depends on the intesection of both set of policies.
+The user of the application can also set such policies, then the resulting access authorization depends on the intersection of both set of policies.

 # IANA Considerations